-After eight years working on various research projects related to the southern fjords, he decided to begin consulting on projects with the specialty on bioindicators and sustainable management of marine resources.
+In 1996 he worked as visiting professor and researcher sent by the German government to the Magallan University in Chile, working eight years on various research projects related to the southern fjords in Punta Arenas.
+Then he decided to begin consulting on projects of sustainable management of marine resources.
 For three years Matthias worked for several national and international foundations on programs about biomonitoring and the impacts of salmon aquaculture on marine ecosystems.